Autumn Colour Best Plants for Hedges Beech Hedging Plants Screening Hedging Native Acidic Soil

 Mature beech hedges can become very wide, which looks impressive and improves their ability to slow down the wind and muffle sound from a busy road.

 History & uses of Fagus sylvatica

-The highest beech hedge is in Scotland, in a place called Meikleour.
-It is 100 feet tall in places.
+The highest beech hedge (100 feet tall) is in Scotland, at Meikleour.
 Mature beech trees produce small nuts, called mast, which are a good feed for pigs and deer but not horses.
 They are edible to humans, but they taste bitter.
 The oil of mast was used for cooking and lamps.
 Beech timber is used for indoor furniture and makes very good firewood, which can be used to smoke food.
 The largest beech tree on record was 46 metres tall.

-Beech is a European tree that is not considered to be strictly native to Britain.
+Beech is a pan-European tree that probably came to British shores about 5,500 years ago.
+As such it is considered to be native to Britain.
 It was probably brought here by stone age humans, after the Channel had formed and cut Britain off from the mainland.
 Native or not, Beech woodland covers about 80,000 hectares of Great Britain.